 Swords are cool, but they aren’t invincible.
 Carbon steel blades are prone to oxidization and rust.
 If you don’t take care of your arms their condition will deteriorate and become unusable.
 Some people don’t like cleaning things, but arms maintenance is a necessary part of being a warrior.
+Even if you keep your feder blade clean it can still chip, and you’ll need to know how to repair those chips.
+In this post we’ll talk about how to take care of your Historical European martial arts weapons such as your HEMA longsword.

 Important Note: None of this advice is for cleaning antique weapons!
 Seek a specialist in antiquities restoration if you have an antique sword.
 Using these methods on an antique sword will result in a major loss of value.